Quick answer

 All businesses differ, so we focus on high-level use cases that resonate with you.

-It is a basic but essential step.
-You know who your sales reps are and their locations.
+To build a competitive sales strategy, start by evaluating where your team currently stands.
+A great question to ask yourself is, "Where are your sales resources?".
+You know who your sales reps are and where they are located.
 But do you have clarity on your customer or prospect locations?

-Your Sweet Spot Client should be 20% of customers who deliver 80% of your sales potential in each sales territory.
+Your Sweet Spot Client are the top 20% of customers who deliver 80% of your sales potential in each sales territory.
+Filtering your CRM or lead database to isolate these high-value accounts helps sharpen your focus.

 When you plot them on maps, you can ask two critical questions.